harryhu-code/Python-code/README.md

 # Python-code

-Crexting a new branch is quick
+Crexting a new branch is quick and simple.